caidam/devcontainer-workflow/README.md

 ## Setting Up a Containerized Local Development Environment

-Use the `sample_docker-compose.yml` example to create a Docker Compose configuration that you will use to launch your local development environment with the help of the Dev Containers VS Code extension.
-(It will also help you in a later when deploying your instance on EC2).
+Use the `sample_docker-compose.yml` example to create a Docker Compose configuration that you will only use to launch your local development environment with the help of the Dev Containers VS Code extension.

-This setup will enable you to develop directly inside the container while seamlessly syncing changes between your local files and those inside the container.
+This setup will enable you to develop directly inside the container while seamlessly synching changes between your local files and those inside the container.

 ```yml
 ...